-

 The Commission has worked with the health and safety functional lead, ACC and Stats NZ to produce two Health and Safety metrics (as shown in the visualisation below).

-In the Public Service, the rate of ‘All ACC claims’ had remained relatively unchanged until 2020, when it dropped, and has now dropped further in 2021 and 2022 (from 43 per thousand FTEs in 2019, to 28 per thousand in 2022).
+In the Public Service, the rate of ‘all ACC claims’ had remained relatively unchanged until 2020, when it dropped (from 43.0 per thousand FTEs in 2019, to 35.1 per thousand in 2020).
 There was also a sharp fall in all work-related claims in the wider New Zealand workforce in 2020, and Stats NZ notes that this coincided with the national COVID-19 lockdown in the first half of 2020.
+The rate of ‘All ACC claims has generally continued falling in the Public Service, and NZ as whole. although there was a slight increase in 2023 for the Public Service (to 29.6 per thousand).

 Note that the Public Service results for the latest year are provisional.
 They are generally revised upwards in the following year when more complete administrative ACC data is available.